Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 important to understand that this is a very

-different type of file -- in terms of its purpose and operation
+different type of file — in terms of its purpose and operation — compared to the one some people refer to when

 they use the word "template."

-In the latter case, some people create and save an ordinary WordPerfect document (.wpd) to use as a so-called "template" or "model" by continually opening it, changing something in it, printing it, re-saving it, etc. -- again and again.
+In the latter case, some people create and save an ordinary WordPerfect document (.wpd) to use as a so-called "template" or "model" by continually opening it, changing something in it, printing it, re-saving it, etc. — again and again.
 This is NOT a template as far as the program is concerned.
 And it is not what this article is about.
 It is not a good idea to do it, anyway, since using an ordinary document (.wpd) this way invites document corruption.
 (But let's not get ahead of the story.)
-Templates define formatting and program options for a document.
-These items include a default font, margin and tab settings, etc., as well as Heading styles, Outline styles, etc. They also enable various default and custom options for menus, toolbars, and shortcut/hot-key assignments (a/k/a keyboard definitions).
+3. Templates define formatting and program options for a document.
+These items include a default font, margin and tab settings, etc., as well as Heading styles, Outline styles, etc. They also enable various default and custom options for menus, toolbars, and shortcut/hot-key assignments (a.k.a. keyboard definitions).
 These items are stored inside the default template (or custom template, if used), though they can be changed or augmented in the resulting document (see next point below).
 In essence, templates provide you with a "skeleton" structure or "shell" that you can use to start a new document.
-Once
+4. Once

-create a copy of itself in a new WordPerfect document window.
-Until it is deliberately saved, it exists only in your computer’s temporary memory.
-[Tip: There is a user option you can set to make a temporary timed backup of the current document to help protect against an abnormal termination of the program such as a power failure; see here.]
+computer’s temporary memory.
+[Tip: There is a user option you can set to make a temporary timed backup of the current open document to help protect against an abnormal termination of the program such as a power failure; see here.]

 potential benefit: